 With close to a million species now threatened with extinction, it's not often you hear about a conservation success story.
-But the mountain gorillas of the East African nation of Rwanda are just that.
+But as we first reported in November, the mountain gorillas of the East African nation of Rwanda are just that.

 When American naturalist Dian Fossey moved to Rwanda half a century ago to study mountain gorillas, their numbers were dwindling, down to just 254 individuals, but today they're up to over 600, with another 400 in neighboring Uganda -- the only great ape whose numbers are actually on the rise.
 How they've done it?
 A joint effort by scientists and government to save gorillas and help the human communities around them, with a key role played by tourists.